Where Is St John Virgin Islands On The Map

 St. John is one of the three main islands that comprise the U.S. Virgin Islands, an unincorporated territory of the United States.
 To locate it precisely, you'll need to look in the Caribbean Sea, specifically east of Puerto Rico.
 The U.S. Virgin Islands are part of the Lesser Antilles archipelago, a chain of islands that curves from Puerto Rico to the coast of Venezuela.

-St. John is the smallest of the three main U.S. Virgin Islands, with St. Croix being the largest and St. Thomas the most populous.
+St. John is the smallest of the three main U.S. On the flip side, virgin Islands, with St. Here's the thing — croix being the largest and St. Practically speaking, thomas the most populous.
 Despite its smaller size, St. John boasts an impressive array of natural attractions, largely due to the Virgin Islands National Park, which covers approximately 60% of the island.
-This protected area ensures the preservation of its pristine beaches, tropical forests, and vibrant coral reefs, making St. John a haven for nature lovers and adventure seekers.
+Now, this protected area ensures the preservation of its pristine beaches, tropical forests, and vibrant coral reefs, making St. John a haven for nature lovers and adventure seekers.

 Comprehensive Overview